-The City has determined that for community amenity valuation purposes the base gross floor area allowed would be 42,154 square feet, or a 105% total floor area ratio.
+The City has determined that for community amenity valuation purposes the base gross floor area allowed would be 63,079 square feet, or a 105% total floor area ratio.
 The maximum residential floor area ratio would be 90% with a density of 30 dwelling units per acre and the maximum non-residential floor area would be 15%.
+On that basis, the project would need to have exactly 41 residential units with a gross floor area of 54,068 square feet.
+The non-residential component would comprise the remaining 9,011 square feet of gross floor area.

-The proposed development would contain 95,371 square feet of gross floor area, for a 237.6% floor area ratio.
-Nearly all of that area would be residential, with only a very minor commercial component.
+The proposed project would contain 169,727.6 square feet of gross floor area, according to the building plans.
+As previously noted, the total floor area ratio would be 282.53%.
+The large majority of that area would be residential (257.56% FAR), with the proposed commercial component having a 24.97% FAR.

-Street scene; looking west/northwest on Independence Drive; the subject property is visible toward the right side
+Street scene; looking west/northwest on Jefferson Drive; the subject property is toward the right side